Solar Blog & Information | Paradise Energy Solutions

 The value of SRECs is influenced by several factors, including the market's supply and demand dynamics.
 The supply of SRECs is determined by the number of qualified producers, which refers to homeowners and businesses that own solar panel systems.
 If there is a high number of qualified producers, the supply of SRECs will increase, potentially driving down prices.
 On the other hand, if the number of qualified producers is limited, the supply of SRECs may be scarce, leading to higher prices.

-The demand for SRECs is determined by the number of credits that utility companies need to purchase in order to meet their renewable energy production goals.
+The demand for SRECs is determined by the number of credits that utility companies need to purchase to meet their renewable energy production goals.
 Each state sets a specific target for the percentage of green energy that utility companies must fulfill through solar energy.
 If utility companies do not purchase enough SRECs to meet these targets, they are subject to fines known as Alternative Compliance Payments (ACPs).
-The ACPs act as an incentive for utility companies to buy SRECs rather than paying fines.
-However, if the ACPs are set at a lower amount than the cost of an SREC, utility companies may choose to pay the fines instead, resulting in a decrease in demand and prices for SRECs.

 To give you an idea of the potential financial benefits, let's consider a 10 kW residential system, which is the average size for a home.
 This system can generate approximately 12 SRECs per year.
 In states like New Jersey, where the prices of SRECs are high, this could mean an additional $2,484 in your pocket annually.
-However, in states with lower prices, the earnings from SRECs would likely range between $48 and $700 per year.
+However, in states with lower prices, the earnings from SRECs range between $48 and $700 per year.

 How are SRECs sold?